-McAfee has joined Intel Capital in San Diego for our parent company’s annual showcase of disruptive startups.
-McAfee is deeply committed to such companies – organizations working very hard to define what McAfee President Michael DeCesare refers to as the Age of the Possible.
-Given what’s possible, it’s worth taking time to remember that the Innovation Economy our technology industry so celebrates will only continue to be transformative so long as innovation itself is secure.
+Intel Security has joined Intel Capital in San Diego for our parent company’s annual showcase of disruptive startups.
+Given the week’s activities, it’s worth taking time to remember that the Innovation Economy our technology industry so celebrates will only continue to be transformative so long as innovation itself is secure.
 That’s because even the most disruptive ideas are irrelevant if emerging ventures cannot securely develop and protect both intellectual property and the trade secrets that allow innovations to be brought to market.

 There are quite a few “crimes of the century” facing us in cyberspace, but cyber espionage is perhaps the most subtle and most insidious because it threatens the evolution of technology itself.
 And, yes, you’re missing this because its victims have no incentive to acknowledge it publicly.

 The fact is that billions of dollars in intellectual property, critical business intelligence, trade secrets, and personal, corporate, and government wealth are open to attack every day—targeted by legions of hackers sponsored by states, corporations, and organized crime.

 Earlier this summer, Intel Security and the Center for Strategic and International Studies (CSIS) released the report “The Economic Impact of Cybercrime and Cyber Espionage” estimating that the annual loss to the U.S. economy could total as much as $100 billion.
 The report gauged the total annual loss to the global economy at between $400 billion and $500 billion.
 Of the categories cited, CSIS identified the theft of intellectual property and business-confidential information as the most troublesome area.

 The bottom line of cyber espionage is the lost value of innovations, in terms of wealth and jobs.
 Ultimately, we’re talking about a lost future.